 - OCD: Compulsive eye blinking is one of the symptoms of obsessive compulsive disorder (OCD).
 OCD is characterized by obsessive thoughts and compulsions.
 Your child might blink excessively to soothe themselves during an episode of OCD.
 OCD eye blinking is generally seen in brief episodes and comes on suddenly (2).

 - Tics: Motor tics often take the form of unusual eye movements, such as repetitive blinking (3).
 Unlike OCD-driven excessive blinking, tics are not caused by the need to relieve an obsessive urge but are involuntary movements of the muscles (4).
 Tics may be caused by sleep deprivation or stress and are benign.
+According to the CDC’s National Survey of Children’s Health 2013-2019, Tourette syndrome is relatively common among children in the US, affecting approximately 0.3% of those aged 3 to 17 years.
+The condition is identified by the presence of multiple motor tics and at least one vocal tic.

 - Eye strain: Children often blink excessively when they suffer from eye strain.
 Staring at the TV, computer, or phone screen for an extended period or reading books for too long can cause eye strain in children and lead to excessive blinking.
+Hence, restricting children’s screen time is prominent to maintain to safeguard eye health is crucial.

 - Dry eyes: If your child complains of a burning sensation in the eyes or rubs their eyes often and blinks excessively, it could be due to dry eyes.
 Dry eyes can be caused by a host of factors, including immune deficiencies or neurologic ailments (5).